 When Is CEREC Used?

 This type of restoration is typically used to repair tooth damage from decay or injury.
-Patients who have broken, chipped, worn out or damaged teeth can benefit from CEREC.
-While inlays, onlays, crowns and veneers, are the most common uses of CEREC restoration, it can also aid in full-contour bridges, implants, and surgical guides too.
+Patients who have broken, chipped, worn-out, or damaged teeth can benefit from CEREC.
+While inlays, onlays, crowns, and veneers are the most common uses of CEREC restoration, they can also aid in full-contour bridges, implants, and surgical guides.

 What Is The Process For Getting It?

-1. Your dentist carries out an examination and then prepares your tooth for the restoration.
+- Your dentist carries out an examination and then prepares your tooth for restoration.

-4. The CEREC mill then precisely carves a ceramic block into the exact shape and specifications of your restoration, so that it is the perfect fit.
+- The CEREC mill then precisely carves a ceramic block into the exact shape and specifications of your restoration so that it is the perfect fit.

 What Are The Advantages Of CEREC?

-– A minimal amount of tooth needs to be removed.
-A traditional non-CEREC restoration, generally requires a dentist to remove more healthy tooth structure.
+- A minimal amount of tooth needs to be removed.
+A traditional non-CEREC restoration generally requires a dentist to remove a more healthy tooth structure.

-– There are no uncomfortable, gooey molds.
-Instead, your dentist takes digital impressions which are both more comfortable and more accurate.
+- There are no uncomfortable, gooey moulds.
+Instead, your dentist takes digital impressions, which are both more comfortable and more accurate.

-– No temporary crown needed.
-The treatment can all be carried out chair-side, in one appointment, meaning temporary crowns aren’t needed whilst waiting for the lab to make the crowns.
+- No temporary crown needed.
+The treatment can all be carried out chairside, in one appointment, meaning temporary crowns aren’t needed while waiting for the lab to make the crowns.

 - Your dentist is in complete control of the final result.
 Unlike crowns that are made in a lab miles away, your dentist knows exactly what results you are looking for and can help craft the perfect treatment for you.

 Interested in hearing more about CEREC and whether it is a suitable treatment option for you?
-Give us a call on 01932 582 949 and we can book you in for a free no-obligation consultation…
+Give us a call at 01932 582 949, and we can book you in for a free, no-obligation consultation…